top of page

 WHERE IT ALL STARTED

 The office was like Charlotte’s London office in the book, large open plan with dozens of people who worked silently, head down, all day.
 In my team, on the odd occasion when we stopped for breath, we used to have conversations about what we would do if we had a change of career and could do our ideal, stress-free job.
-I used to say that I’d like to run a café.
-When that dream eventually came true for me, my friend Eleanor, who is still a lawyer, told me that she sees me as ‘the one that got away’.
+My friend Eleanor, who is still a lawyer, told me that she sees me as ‘the one that got away’.
 This is a title that I am proud to own!
 So in that respect I am like Charlotte.
 But in every other respect, I am not like her at all.

 I hope you love my books.
 If you do, please write a short review on Amazon and Goodreads.
 And also tell your friends!